luukalt/data_analysis/docs/intro.md

 # Introduction

-This site provides a summary of my PhD project.
+Follow this site to keep track of my PhD project.
 Hope you like it! <br>

+The PhD project consists of 3 tracks:
+* Investigation of hydrogen flame flashback in a scaled gas turbine combustor.
+* Fundamental experiments on flashback in hydrogen jet flames.
+* Validate and adapt flashback models for hydrogen combustion.